 Exploring the Legacy of Eve 6: A Nostalgic Journey Through 90s Alternative Rock

-If you’re a fan of 90’s rock music, then you have likely heard of the band Eve 6.
-Formed in southern California in the late 90’s, this alternative rock trio quickly made a name for themselves after the success of their song “Inside Out.”
-1997, had been a pretty decent year for music, I had added, Marcy Playground, Sister Hazel, Third-Eye Blind, Chumbawamba, Jewel, Savage Garden, and The Verve (Pipe), to my musical repertoire, but this year (’98), Eve 6’s debut album, “Eve 6,” was among the notable alternative debut sounds to drop.
+Everyone's heard of Eve 6, especially if you like 90’s rock music.
+The band formed in southern California in the late 90s, this alternative rock trio quickly made a name for themselves after the success of their song “Inside Out.”
+1997, had been a pretty decent year for music, I had added, Marcy Playground, Sister Hazel, Third-Eye Blind, Chumbawamba, Jewel, Savage Garden, and The Verve (Pipe), to my musical repertoire, but this year '98, Eve 6’s debut album, “Eve 6,” was among the notable alternative debut sounds to drop.
 Tired of listening to the hit single, I was able to focus on the other nine songs with an adolescent awe.
-I was never a “huge,” Eve 6 fan, although this debut album had me sorely intrigued, and there are still songs, like “Open Road Song,” “Jesus Nitelite,” and “Superhero girl,” that I occasionally search for when feeling nostalgic.
+I was never a “huge,” Eve 6 fan, although this debut album had me sorely intrigued, and there are still songs, like “Open Road Song,” “Jesus Nitelite,” and “Superhero Girl,” that I occasionally search for when feeling nostalgic.

-I found a slight resurgence of interest when I finally sat down to watch the X-Files, and happened upon that one episode in season 1, title “Eve,” and my whole world exploded.
-I had no idea that the namesake for the band was inspired by the X-Files, and specifically the character Eve 6 of 10.
+I found a slight resurgence of interest when I finally sat down to watch the X-Files and happened upon that one episode in season 1, titled “Eve,” and my whole world exploded.
+I had no idea that the namesake for the band was inspired by the X-Files, specifically the character Eve 6 of 10.
 I wouldn’t mind catching Eve 6 on tour, but other than a couple of songs from their sophomore album (Horrorscope, 2000), “Promise,” and “Here’s to the Night,” I wouldn’t know most of what they played.
 I suppose that isn’t necessarily the point, especially since I hear they put on a helluva show.
-Nevertheless, the trio held a spot in my heart in the early days while I was developing my own musical identity.
+Nevertheless, the trio held a spot in my heart in the early days of developing my musical identity.
 So, here's to Eve 6, and a trip down memory lane.